tungprime/Bayesian-logistic-regression-with-PyMC3/README.md

 <a href="https://archive.ics.uci.edu/ml/datasets/Occupancy+Detection+"> Occupancy Detection Data Set. </a>

 The dataset contains several variables such as light, temperature, humidity, and CO2 levels.
 The goal is to detect a room's occupancy from these variables.

+I am grateful to Austin for introducing me to Bayesian machine learning in general and PyMC3 in particular.
+His recommendations for books and resources on these topics have been really helpful.
+Let me know if you are interested, I can direct you to these references as well.